Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: 5.3 Deformed BTZ Black Hole and Thermodynamics

 \subsection{Return Time of an Emitted Hawking Quantum with Backreaction on the BTZ Geometry}

-We now treat the massless particle that travels from the horizon to the $\mathrm{AdS}_3$ boundary and back, as an emitted Hawking quantum (of energy $\omega$)rather than as a mere probe, as in the previous subsection.
-Energy conservation then requires that the background geometry respond to the emission by a corresponding decrease the ADM mass \eqref{ADM Mass} as,
+We now reinterpret the massless particle traveling between the horizon and the $\mathrm{AdS}_3$ boundary as an \emph{emitted Hawking quantum} of energy $\omega$, rather than as a passive probe.
+In this setting, energy conservation requires that the background geometry responds dynamically through a reduction of the ADM mass,